What information is collected and how is it stored?

 Use of the Website

 You may choose to use the Contact Form or send an e-mail.
-In doing so, you are sharing that information with The Hallway Psychotherapy and this is only used to process your enquiry.
-The information is kept private and is stored securely until it is no longer of use or you do not decide to engage with the service.
+In doing so, you are sharing that information with The Hallway Psychotherapy and this is used to process your enquiry.
+The information is kept as a hard copy and the electronic version is deleted.
 Your information will not be shared for marketing purposes.

 External links take you to websites that may have different privacy policies.